altwajre/hello-akka/resources/docs/02-general-concepts/02-actor-system/README.md

 # Hierarchical Structure
 - Like in an economic organization, actors naturally form hierarchies.
-- One actor, which is to oversee a certain function in the program might want to split up its task into smaller, more manageable pieces.
+- One actor, which is to oversee a certain function in the program, might want to split up its task into more manageable pieces.
 - For this purpose it starts child actors which it supervises.
 - The only prerequisite is to know that each actor has exactly one supervisor, which is the actor that created it.
 - The quintessential feature of actor systems is that tasks are split up and delegated until they become small enough to be handled in one piece.